 Start off by painting your cork board.
 I painted the cork and the frame as the frame was a bit yellowish-white.
 You’ll need around 3-5 coats, depending on the type of paint you’re using.
 I used an interior paint as I prefer the neutral, minimalistic colours on offer.
 You can however go for acrylic paint if you prefer.

-My paint was Farrow & Ball’s Jitney which is a beige/taupe colour with underlying grey tones.
+My paint was by Farrow & Ball in a beige/taupe colour with underlying grey tones.
 I loved how this colour went really well with the wooden push pins.
 If you’re using an interior paint, I suggest painting a coat or two of white acrylic paint on the cork board first.

 Now it’s time to take your push pins to the next level and this couldn’t be simpler.